linjiongzhou/SHiELD_build/README.md

 4. In the Build directory, execute either
    * COMPILE
      - [-h|--help] to see the command-line options
-     - builds a specific configuation
+     - build a specific configuation
 5. Ensure you have your latest runscrips and/or those of others
    * samples are provided in the RTS/ directory
    * download a particular user's runscripts